 But some Americans will feel the Easter spirit more than others, depending on where they live.
-To identify those areas, WalletHub compared the 100 largest cities based on 12 metrics that speak to an ideal Easter celebration.
-Our metrics range from “number of egg-hunt events per capita” to “share of Christian population.”
-Read on for the full ranking, money-saving tips from experts and our methodology.
-Make sure to also check out WalletHub’s Easter Facts & Stats – Church, Candy & Cash infographic for fun facts about the holiday.
+To identify those areas, WalletHub compared the 100 largest cities based on 13 metrics that speak to an ideal Easter celebration.
+Our metrics range from candy and chocolate stores per capita to the city’s Christian population.

 Best Places to Celebrate Easter